 Find your timezone: 7 PM EST / 6 PM CST / 5 PM MST / 4 PM PST / 3 PM Alaska Time / 1 PM Hawaii Time

 1) Welcome to the JET alumni network! (~10 mins)

 2) "Finding Your Career Path After JET" with Emily Frank of Denver Career Catalyst (~30-45 mins)

 4) Networking and Mixing Breakout Rooms (~60 mins)

 The goal of the USJETAA Japanese Reading Group is to help advanced beginner and intermediate level students improve their reading skills.
 Each month we will look at a short reading from Aozora Bunko, a repository of public domain literature.
 Participants should attempt to do the reading on their own and come to the meeting with any questions.
 We will spend the meeting each month reading the assignment sentence by sentence to understand how the Japanese is working.

-In October, we will be reading a short essay titled "Reflections on Rain (雨の回想)" by the writer Wakasugi Toriko who was sold to a geisha house at the age of one and later was able to become a newspaper journalist.
+In November, we will be reading the second half of a short essay titled "Reflections on Rain (雨の回想)" by the writer Wakasugi Toriko who was sold to a geisha house at the age of one and later was able to become a newspaper journalist.
 The reading is here:

 See a translation of her writing "The Foot of Mount Asama" at this link:

 USJETAA | 1201 15th St., NW, Suite 330, Washington D.C.
 20005 | firstname.lastname@example.org | 202.653.9800